Local news | Community | What's on | Local business | Kings Heath, Birmingham

 You asked for improvements to the B14 community website - so here it is.
 By popular demand.

-B14 Kings Heath follows on from the successful, award-winning AboutMyArea/B14- which has been serving the area as a community website for five years.
+B14 Kings Heath follows on from the successful, award-winning AboutMyArea/B14- which served the area as a community website for five years.

 The navigation tabs are across the top of each page.
 Here's what they do...

 This is where the editorial team will add local news items and other updates.
 You can also add your own news item - tell people in Kings Heath what you, your group or your school are up to.
 You could post regular gardening tips or local history items, review a gig, write a report to say how a local activity went or post a report on your football, cricket or hockey team.
 The space is yours!

 The drop down menu gives useful information about Kings Heath